textileio/js-powergate-client/examples/node/README.md

 npm run localnet:up
 ```

-The default settings for `POW_HOST` will connect to this locally running Powergate instance.
+The default settings for `POW_HOST` will connect to this locally running Powergate instance, an no `POW_ADMIN_TOKEN` is not required in this case.

 Next, start up the example Node.js app.
 Back in the root of this example app, run: